-Our real-world tasks provide both teachers and administrators with a way of assessing students' problem-solving and communication skills.
-Authentic material engages students and promotes reasoning and communication.
+Our authentic tasks include differentiated versions and provide teachers and administrators with a way of assessing students' problem-solving and communication skills.
+Real-world material engages students and helps them develop critical thinking and reasoning skills.

 Exemplars Number and Operations Workshop.

 Fifth grade reflections on Exemplars rubric and problem solving.

 Fourth graders offer advice on problem solving.

 Jay McTighe and Grant Wiggins have written a "must read" paper – "From Common Core Standards to Curriculum: Five Big Ideas," in which they offer key ideas to guide the work of transforming the Common Core Standards to a functioning curriculum in a school or district.